It raining pretty hard, but it is almost dark as night outside.

 Then you hear it from your friend.

-You never heard of Center for the Science Public Interest, but you heard it on TV that eggs have cholesterol, and you could die 20 years in advance of what you should.
+You never heard of Center for the Science Public Interest, but you heard it on TV that eggs have cholesterol and you could die 20 years in advance of what you should.

-Because I'm not gonna eat eggs, and you sp you tell somebody, and the word spreads.
+And you tell somebody, and the word spreads.

 Orthorexia is where you eat and you lose your health and your life gradually.